sbt/sbt-scalariform/README.md

   addSbtPlugin("com.typesafe.sbt" % "sbt-scalariform" % "1.0.0")
   ```

-After adding the sbt-scalariform plugin like this, you should either start sbt or, if it was already started, reload the current session by executing the `reload` command.
-If everything worked, you should have the new command `scalariform-format` available.
+After adding the sbt-scalariform plugin like this, you still have to configure it, i.e. add the relevant settings to your build definition.
+Please read on ...

 Basic configuration
 -------------------